minprog/programmeren-1/overviews/1 C/overview.md

 ### 2. Problems

-Your main task of the week is to implement and submit these two problems:
+After implementing water, your main task of the week is to implement and submit these two problems:

 - [Greedy](/problems/greedy)